 I can also help you modify a child support order if you feel that your former partner has more income or assets, or if your children have increased needs for support, such as new medical conditions or educational needs.

 Call me today to get the experienced child support help you need

 I offer a free 20-minute consultation on the phone or in the office so you can get a sense of what your legal options are.
 I provide realistic and practical advice so you clearly understand your legal rights and options.
 I don’t make promises that I can’t keep.
 I provide only honest feedback and dependable legal representation.
 Call my office today at (615) 791-8511 or use my secure online form.
 I return calls within 24 hours.
-I work with clients in Franklin, Brentwood, Nashville, Spring Hill, Murfreesboro, Dickson, Lewisburg, Lebanon, Shelbyville, Gallatin, Hendersonville and throughout Middle Tennessee.
+I work with clients in Brentwood, Brentwood, Nashville, Spring Hill, Murfreesboro, Dickson, Lewisburg, Lebanon, Shelbyville, Gallatin, Hendersonville and throughout Middle Tennessee.